uchicago-CAPP30122-win-2022/proj-election_inspection/README.md

     ``source env/bin/activate``
     ``python -m election_inspection``

-Following the analysis, the dashboard should open up in your browser.
+Following the analysis's dialogue, the dashboard should open up in your browser.
 If you're using VSCode, be sure to click on the pop-up to 'Open in Browser'.